October 4, 2023

 The Dutch Game Awards

-The Dutch Game Awards 2022 will take place on October 6th at Nederlands Instituut voor Beeld en Geluid in Hilversum, and will feature an evening filled with networking opportunities.
-This 2022 edition has a total of 9 regular awards + 4 special awards (by nomination only).
+The Dutch Game Awards 2023 will take place on October 4th at Nederlands Instituut voor Beeld en Geluid in Hilversum, and will feature an evening filled with networking opportunities.
+This 2023 edition has a total of 9 regular awards + 4 special awards (by nomination only).
 Nominees and winners will be chosen by a dedicated jury of experts from the game industry.
+The entry period ends on July 1, 2023!
 Find all the rules and criteria here.
-This jury will soon be published online.
-Submit your game here!

 For this award, we use the word innovation in a broad sense.
 It can be an innovative use of hardware and/or software technology, but it can also be game design that has never been seen before, significant improvements in accessibility or usability.